How epilepsy is diagnosed

 - Where were you, and what were you doing before the seizure?

 During the seizure

 - Did you appear to be ‘blank’ or stare into space?

-- Did you lose consciousness or become confused?
+- Did you lose consciousness or did you become confused?

-- Did you do anything unusual such as mumble, wander about or fiddle with your clothing?
+- Did you do anything unusual, such as mumbling, wandering about, or fiddling with your clothing?

 - Did your colour change (become pale or flushed) and if so, where (face or lips)?